<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 With the FAIR (Factor Analysis of Information Risk) model, cyber risk can be broken down into different factors and assigned a monetary value - giving business units greater insight into existing gaps and the impact of time and money on security investments.
 Using two main categories, loss event frequency and magnitude, cyber and IT teams can determine the risk of cyber threats and potential financial loss.

-It’s nearly impossible to approach risk quantification with a one size fits all approach.
+It’s nearly impossible to approach cyber risk quantification with a one-size-fits-all approach.
 As companies develop their own organizational structures, security programs, and information security management, CyberSaint has incorporated customizable features with the addition of the FAIR model and new updates to its cyber benchmarking functionalities.

 CyberStrong’s FAIR Functionality

-In addition to adversarial and non-adversarial risk based on the NIST model, the CyberStrong platform now offers FAIR risk functionalities.
-For effective risk management and risk identification, security teams can use quantitative methods for more accurate risk analysis and glean insights for greater compliance security and risk treatment.
+The CyberStrong platform offers FAIR risk assessment based on the NIST model in addition to adversarial and non-adversarial risk.
+For effective cyber risk assessment and identification, security teams can use quantitative methods for more accurate risk analysis and glean insights for greater compliance security and risk treatment.

 Users do not have to use separate spreadsheets for Monte Carlo simulations, ensuring greater consistency with calculations.
 Monte Carlo functionalities are built into the CyberStrong platform, providing users with ease of use and viewing.